Abhijit47/Day-4-C---Assignment---/README.md

 # Day-4-C---Assignment---
-Here i create a small piece of C++ Program that checks the given number is Prime Number or not.
+Here I create a small piece of C++ code that checks whether a given number is a Prime Number or not.